-1. Introduction 3
+1. Introduction 2

-2. Naming Streets 4
+2. Naming Streets 3

-3. Numbering Buildings 6
+3. Numbering Buildings 5

-4. Naming Residential and Commercial Buildings 8
+4. Residential & Commercial Buildings 7

-5. Providing Postcodes 9
+5. Providing Postcodes 7

-6. New Developments 10
+6. New Developments 8

-7. Address Changes 11
+7. Address Changes .
+9

-8. Naming/Re-naming an Existing Street 12
+8. Naming/Re-naming an Existing Street .10

-9. Distribution of Monthly Address Schedules 13
+9. Monthly Address Schedule Distribution 10

-1. Introduction
+Introduction

-- 1.1 Street Naming and Numbering is a statutory function enacted by Sections 64 and 65 of the Towns Improvement Clauses Act 1847 and Sections 17 and 19 of the Public Health Act 1925 and section 10 of The County of Kent Act 1981. - 1.2 The purpose of this policy is to ensure all new street and building names/numbers are consistently allocated for the effective delivery of council services, the efficient delivery of mail and ensuring that emergency service vehicles are able to quickly locate a property. - 1.3 Shepway Folkestone & Hythe District Council (the council) is licensed under the Public Sector Mapping Agreement (PSMA) which entitles use of Ordinance Survey and National Land Property Gazetteer (NLPG national database for unique identification of land and property) - 1.4 This policy is written in accordance with best practice for maintaining the NLPG using the Data Entry Conventions reference manual. - 1.5 The NLPG is maintained by the Local Land and Property Gazetteer (LLPG) Custodians and Street Naming & Numbering Officers in accordance with the reference manual mentioned above. - 1.6 The NLPG is the definitive national database for England and Wales that provides for the unique identification of land and property and is an implementation of the British Standard, BS 7666:2006 Parts 1 and 2. - 1.7 This policy covers anyone wanting to: - Create an address for a new property; - Name a new road: - Change the name or number of a property; - Change the name of a road;
+- 1.1 Street Naming and Numbering is a statutory function enacted by Sections 64 and 65 of the Towns Improvement Clauses Act 1847 and Sections 17 and 19 of the Public Health Act 1925 and section 10 of The County of Kent Act 1981. - 1.2 The purpose of this policy is to ensure all new street and building names/numbers are consistently allocated for the effective delivery of council services, the efficient delivery of mail and to guarantee that emergency service vehicles are able to quickly locate a property.
+Folkestone & Hythe District Council (The District Council) is licensed under the Public Sector Geospatial Agreement (PSGA) which entitles use of Ordnance Survey and National Land Property Gazetteer (NLPG national database for unique identification of land and property). - 1.3 This policy is written in accordance with best practice for maintaining the NLPG using the Data Entry Conventions reference manual.
+The NLPG is maintained by the Local Land & Property Gazetteer (LLPG) Custodian and Street Naming & Numbering Officer.

+This policy covers anyone wanting to: